BraccioCodes/breast-cancer-ml/README.md

 ## Project Overview

-In this project I created a machine learning model that can predict breast cancer diagnoses.
+In this project I created a machine learning model that can predict breast cancer diagnoses, with a classification algorithm.
+I also performed a clustering algorithm.
 The motivation for this project was my own experience as a cancer patient, and my determination to help other people.

 ## Data Description